-The budget included savings or additional income of £0.103m.
-This compared to £0.218m included within the 2018/19 budget.
-The majority of the savings were based on organisational efficiency changes across a number of service areas together with shared Fenland District Council 2019/20 Statement of Accounts service and partnership arrangements with other local authorities.
+The budget included savings or additional income of $\pounds 0.103m$.
+This compared to $\pounds 0.218m$ included within the 2018/19 budget.
+The majority of the savings were based on organisational efficiency changes across a number of service areas together with shared service and partnership arrangements with other local authorities.
 In addition, higher forecast business rates growth has enabled the Council to retain more business rates in recent years, including 2019/20.
 However, the government is currently reviewing the system for allocating money generated from business rates to local authorities.
 The proposed reforms will potentially impact on the funding available to the Council from business rates from 2021/22 onwards.